rust-lang/rfcs/text/0000-rand-core.md

-Regarding the `next_u*` functions, my opinion is that there should be infallible versions of these functions (returning simple numbers) since this is what many uses (e.g. the `rand::distributions`) module expect.
+Regarding the `next_u*` functions, my opinion is that there should be infallible versions of these functions (returning simple numbers) since this is what many uses (e.g. the `rand::distributions`) expect.
 I have not seen any real demand for a version of these functions returning a `Result`; hence in my opinion we do not need two versions of these functions.